JoeManto/AirPodsPair/readme.md

 #### Quick Install Command
 Notice: The Pods executable will be moved to your `local/bin` and the **cloned repo will be deleted**

-`% git clone https://github.com/JoeManto/AirPodsPair.git && sudo cp AirPodsPair/pods /usr/local && sudo rm -r AirPodsPair`
+`git clone https://github.com/JoeManto/AirPodsPair.git && sudo cp AirPodsPair/pods /usr/local && sudo rm -r AirPodsPair`